descarteslabs/descarteslabs-python/README.md

 ### General

+- The old client version v1.12.1 is reaching end of life and will longer be supported as of February 2024.
+  You can expect the version to stop working at any point after that as legacy backend support is turned off.
+- *Breaking Change*: The deprecated `Scenes` client API has been removed.
+- *Breaking Change*: The deprecated `Metadata` client API has been removed.
 - The minimum required version of `urllib3` has been bumped to 1.26.18 to address a security vulnerability.
-- The old client version v1.12.1 is reaching end of life and will no longer be supported as of February 2024.
-  You can expect the version to stop working at any point after that as legacy backend support is turned off.

 ## [2.1.2] - 2023-10-31